A history of LGBTQ+ representation in film

 “Funeral Parade of Roses” retells the “Oedipus Rex” myth within Tokyo’s underground gay scene of the 1960s, following a young trans woman named Eddie.
 Writer-director Toshio Matsumoto’s Japanese drama combines experimental film techniques with several genres, such as sexploitation movies and melodramas.

 1970: ‘The Boys in the Band’ centers on a gay friend group

-Originally an Off-Broadway play by Mart Crowley, the film explores the underlying tensions that surface when a friend group of gay New Yorkers gather for a birthday party.
+Originally an Off-Broadway play by Mart Crowley, the film explores the underlying tensions that surface when a friendly group of gay New Yorkers gathers for a birthday party.
 The film’s intimate focus on the relationships between multiple gay characters was unprecedented at the time.

 1972: ‘Pink Flamingos’ cements John Waters as the ‘Pope of Trash’

 For decades, queer artists utilized “camp”—literally defined as a “deliberately exaggerated and theatrical behavior or style”—to rebel against the repressive, “ordinary” standards of society.
 However, Waters challenged the concept of camp by making deliberately filthy, transgressive films that let their queer, outcast characters gleefully behave badly.
 The most notorious example is 1972’s “Pink Flamingos,” in which famous drag queen Divine plays a woman who, along with her family, competes with a Baltimore couple to be named the “filthiest people alive.”